-The latest formal actuarial valuations of the Funds were carried out as at 31 March 2019 and have been updated for IAS 19 (Revised) purposes to 31 December 2021 by qualified independent actuaries.
+The latest formal actuarial valuations of the Funds were carried out as at 31 March 2019 and have been updated for IAS 19 (Revised) purposes to 31 December 2022 by qualified independent actuaries.
+The valuations as at March 2022 are currently underway.
 As required by IAS 19 (Revised), the values of the defined benefit obligation and current service cost have been measured using the projected unit credit method.
-The net charge to the income statement comprises current and past service costs, the net interest charge on the net defined benefit liability and administration expenses relating to the management of the pension funds.
+The net charge to the income statement comprises current service cost, the net interest charge on the net defined benefit liability and administration expenses relating to the management of the pension funds.
 Remeasurement gains and losses are recognised in full, in the period in which they occur, outside the income statement and presented in other comprehensive income.